PLUVICTO- lutetium lu 177 vipivotide tetraxetan injection, solution

 5.2 Myelosuppression

 Perform complete blood counts before and during treatment with PLUVICTO.
-Withhold, reduce dose, or permanently discontinue PLUVICTO and clinically treat patients based on the severity of myelosuppression [see Dosage and Administration (2.4)].
+Withhold, reduce dose, or permanently discontinue PLUVICTO based on the severity of myelosuppression [see Dosage and Administration (2.4)].

 5.3 Renal Toxicity

 Advise patients to remain well hydrated and to urinate frequently before and after administration of PLUVICTO.
-Perform kidney function laboratory tests, including serum creatinine and calculated CLcr, before and during treatment with PLUVICTO.
+Perform kidney function laboratory tests, including serum creatinine and calculated creatinine clearance (CLcr), before and during treatment with PLUVICTO.
 Withhold, reduce dose, or permanently discontinue PLUVICTO based on the severity of renal toxicity [see Dosage and Administration (2.4)].

 5.4 Embryo-Fetal Toxicity

 The safety and efficacy of PLUVICTO have not been established in females.
 Based on its mechanism of action, PLUVICTO can cause fetal harm [see Clinical Pharmacology (12.1)].
-No animal studies using lutetium Lu 177 vipivotide tetraxetan have been conducted to evaluate its effect on female reproduction and embryo-fetal development; however, all radiopharmaceuticals, including PLUVICTO, have the potential to cause fetal harm.
-Advise male patients with female partners of reproductive potential to use effective contraception during treatment with PLUVICTO and for 14 weeks after the last dose [see Use in Specific Populations (8.1, 8.3)].
+No animal studies using lutetium Lu 177 vipivotide tetraxetan have been conducted to evaluate its effect on female reproduction and embryo-fetal development; however, radioactive emissions, including those from PLUVICTO, can cause fetal harm.
+Advise males with female partners of reproductive potential to use effective contraception during treatment with PLUVICTO and for 14 weeks after the last dose [see Use in Specific Populations (8.1, 8.3)].

 5.5 Infertility